Angel Face (1953 film): Reception

 In his review for The New York Times, critic Howard Thompson described Angel Face as a frustrating mix of real talent, occasional insight, and tedious psychological nonsense.
 He stated that a promising and tightly woven story idea had been lost in a pretentious Freudian haze, which permeated the beautifully presented film and led to disastrous outcomes.
 The film's baffling character motivations, deliberately perplexing events, and wandering pace were peculiar and undermined its overall quality.
 Furthermore, the incredibly gloomy ending served as a fittingly disappointing conclusion to everything that came before.

 Dave Kehr from the Chicago Reader wrote in 1985: "This intense Freudian melodrama by Otto Preminger (1953) is one of the forgotten masterworks of film noir...
 The film is a disturbingly cool, rational investigation of the terrors of sexuality...The sets, characters, and actions are extremely stylized, yet Preminger's moving camera gives them a frightening unity and fluidity, tracing a straight, clean line to a cliff top for one of the most audacious endings in film history."
 Film noir historian Alain Silver wrote: "In Otto Preminger’s work sexuality may be either therapeutic or destructive.
 Angel Face epitomizes the latter quality....
 Preminger does not suggest that Frank is a hapless victim.
 Rather his mise-en-scène, which repeatedly frames the figures in obliquely angled medium shots against the depth of field created by the expensive furnishings of the Tremayne mansion, and Mitchum’s subdued portrayal engender an atmosphere of fatality."

 Shortly before his death, critic Robin Wood named Angel Face as one of his top 10 films.

 In 1963, Jean-Luc Godard listed Angel Face as the eighth-best American sound film.

-On Rotten Tomatoes, 77% of 13 reviews are positive.
+On Rotten Tomatoes, 77% of 13 reviews of the film are positive.